rschwiebert/dart_data/db/README.md

 ```
 ringapp/property/PROP_000154
 ├── data.yaml                 <- defintition of the property
-└── metaproperties            <- associated metaproperties
-    └── METAPROP_000001.yaml  <- description of the relationship
+└── metaproperties.yaml       <- mapping associating metaproperty information for this property
 ```

 ## Importing/Exporting